s277945/PULSeBS_12/retrospective/sprint 2.md

 - Which improvement goals set in the previous retrospective were you able to achieve?
     - We put more effort to organize better code documentation
+    - Distribution of the working hours per week
+    - Communication issues in team

 - Feedback improvements from the previous sprint:
     - Suggestion on the GUI